 Formal processes for assessing the Board's effectiveness as a whole and contribution from each of the respective Board Committees, namely the AC, NRC, EXCO, ESSC and SC have been agreed upon by the Board.
-Collective assessment of the members of the Board and Board Committees occurs annually.
+Collective and individual assessment of the members of the Board and Board Committees occurs annually.

-Performance evaluations for the Board, respective Board Committees and individual directors were carried out for FY2024 in the most recently held NRC meeting in May 2024, in which questionnaires were used to facilitate the performance evaluation exercise.
+Performance evaluations for the Board, respective Board Committees and individual directors were carried out for FY2025 in the most recently held NRC meeting in May 2025, in which questionnaires were used to facilitate the performance evaluation exercise.
 In evaluating the effectiveness of the Board, the NRC has considered factors relating to individual directors such as the principal commitment of the directors including the number of public-listed company board representations that each of them has, the attendance to-date at Board and Board Committee meetings, as well as the professional experience and expertise of the directors.
-The performance evaluation questionnaire once completed will be returned to the Company Secretary who will collate the results and present the results and recommendations to the Board.
-No external facilitator was engaged by the Board for FY2024.
-The NRC has discussed the results and observations of this exercise and shared the findings with the Board.
+The performance evaluation questionnaire once completed by the NRC members individually, will be returned to the Company Secretary who will summarise the results and circulate the responses to the NRC for review before presenting them to the Board for their deliberation.